 Electronic submission via the online article submission and editorial system Editorial Manager® is the mode of submission for research articles, reviews and opinion papers.
 Editorial Manager® for Knowledge and Management of Aquatic Ecosystems is available at http://www.editorialmanager.com/kmae/.
 Please follow the instructions displayed on the screen after accessing the website.

 Contact office for further detail

 Knowledge and Management of Aquatic Ecosystems is aware that fast processing and rapid publication is a key to the diffusion of knowledge and innovation.
 Electronic submission and electronic management of manuscripts are used as one tool to speed up the review process.
 A simplified circuit for peer-reviewing allows the time period from submission to publication to be kept low.
 The first acceptance response will be no later than two months after submission, and online publication will take no longer than 4 months unless in-depth revision is required.
-Articles will be published online and made accessible to everybody in advance of the printed edition, as soon as the manuscript has been fully processed and edited.

 General presentation of manuscripts

 The manuscripts should be double-spaced with margins of at least 3.5 cm at the top, bottom and sides.
 Lines must be numbered in the margins with a continuous numbering from the start of the manuscript.
 The manuscript should be arranged as follows: (i) title page, (ii) second page with abstract in English, followed by the sections (iii) introduction, (iv) materials and methods, (v) results, (vi) discussion, (vii) acknowledgments, (viii) references, (ix) tables, (x) captions of figures and (xi) figures.
 The language should have been edited by a native English speaker before submission.